ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 </p>
 </div>

 Around mid-2014 he started working on a chatbot that does little bits in his house.
-Basically he put together a Raspberry Pi running JavaScript code, which in it’s core is basically a router that has some core functionality built in to it like
+Basically he put together a Raspberry Pi running JavaScript code, which in its core is basically a router that has some core functionality built in to it like
 * broadcasting,
 * preference storage,
 * scheduling